 115.83(c): Agency Directives and BOP PREA Plan address this provision.
-Staff interviewed reported the services provided meet the community level of care and in most cases, exceed it.
+Staff interviewed reported the services provided meet the community level of care and in most cases, exceed it due to the availability of care.

 115.83(d)(e): Agency Directives confirm that all female inmate victims of sexually abusive vaginal penetration while incarcerated are offered pregnancy tests.
 If pregnancy results from the conduct described in paragraph §115.83(d), all victims receive timely and comprehensive information about and timely access to all lawful pregnancy-related medical services.